 Domestic and family violence is one of the leading causes of homelessness in Australia, particularly for women and children.
 Women in middle income brackets experiencing domestic and family violence have trouble accessing support.
 In the ACT, more than half of women who leave a violent relationship lose their home within one year.
 Fixed costs such as a mortgage, rent, child care, utilities and legal costs can lead to financial insecurity after the end of a violent relationship.

 Following a period of discovery research and insights gathering the Family Safety Hub held an ideas generation workshop with financial service providers, crisis services, housing providers and government agencies.
 The participants identified potential solutions that could help prevent a housing or financial crisis occurring and remove this as a barrier to someone seeking a pathway to safety.

 The first idea generated during the workshop is now being developed for testing.
 This program is focused on recognising and responding to financial abuse.
 Financial abuse is a very common feature of domestic and family violence, but it is often not recognised, or not recognised as abuse, both by those affected and frontline services.
 We are working in partnership with Care Inc to design and deliver a program to increase the ability of frontline service staff to recognise when someone is subjected to financial abuse.
 We are testing our hypothesis that an increase in capability will mean people affected by financial abuse will be identified and receive the right support.

-Preliminary results confirm that children and young people’s experiences of family violence are different to those of adults.
+These consultations confirmed children and young people’s experiences of family violence are different to those of adults.
 They need different supports and services but their experience is of a system response designed by, and for, adults.

 By consulting with young people we have generated insights that will enable the ACT Government, the service sector and the community to improve support and services for children and young people affected by domestic and family violence.